joao-lino/focustempo/README.md

 ## FocusTempo | Pomodoro Timer App

-This is a pomodoro-style timer app designed to help you stay focused and manage your time efficiently.
+This is an open-source pomodoro-style timer app designed to help you stay focused and manage your time efficiently.
 It is built using html/css/js only and a [web version](https://joao-lino.github.io/focustempo/) of it is hosted on GitHub Pages.

 ## How to run